Manslaughter Charges In NJ – What are the penalties for manslaughter NJ – I was arrested for manslaughter in NJ

 Hiring an experienced criminal defense attorney might be your only chance to drastically reduce your punishments, or a potentially have the case dismissed entirely.

-The Tormey Law Firm is an aggressive trial team that includes an active NJ prosecutor who has handled numerous homicide cases.
+The Tormey Law Firm is an aggressive trial team that includes a former NJ prosecutor who has handled numerous domestic violence, weapons, and first degree criminal cases.
 We have extensive experience defending clients against violent crime charges, including manslaughter, homicide, and aggravated assault.

 Additionally, because we have a prosecutor on staff, we’ve been able to develop a series of advanced defense strategies that we will use to target the specific arguments made by the other side in your case.